49. God Becomes Man at the Center Point of History

 The Hopelessness of Hegel

-With Hegel’s concept of progress, the Incarnational view of history fell by the wayside, only to be replaced by an impersonal, godless, secular perspective.
-This is why historiography in the West in the 19th and 20th centuries centered almost exclusively, even obsessively, on this idea of how material progress shaped people,1 and even the Catholic universities fell in line with this thinking and adopted this perspective.
+Hegel’s idea of progress put an end to the Incarnational view of history, which was replaced by a godless, impersonal, secular view.
+Because of this, history writing in the West in the 19th and 20th centuries focused almost solely, if not obsessively, on how material progress changed people.
+Even Catholic universities agreed with this way of thinking and used this point of view.
 Things indeed were looking bleak.

 Well, this does not seem like a very encouraging Christmas message!
 Yet, we must face the bad news before we can understand the importance of the good news of the Gospel.
 The Christmas season has turned into frenetic purchasing and stress with a little pinch of saccharine sentimentalism.
 Even those who attempt to “keep Christ in Christmas” do not clearly communicate why we need a savior.
 The operative question is: Saved from what?

 We all need to take a serious look at the carnage of the 20th century.
-We have over 100 million dead from communism and we have the staggering death toll from abortion – between one and two billion babies globally since the 1972 Supreme Court decision.2 Both of these scourges are a result of a godless, materialistic worldview accompanied by the pseudo-purpose of history bequeathed by Hegel and Marx.
-The rippling effect of this has been a profound alienation and nihilism captured so well by the likes of Nietzsche with his famous “God is dead” declaration.
-For Nietzsche, this was not so much a metaphysical statement as it was an assertion that if man’s creative power is to be unleashed to create a new society, then Christian religious and spiritual inclinations and traditions need to be cast aside.
+We have over 100 million dead from communism.
+And since the Supreme Court’s decision in 1972, abortion has killed between one and two billion babies around the world.2 Both of these problems come from a godless, materialistic view of the world and the false purpose of history that Hegel and Marx left us.
+This has led to a deep sense of alienation and nihilism, which people like Nietzsche captured so well with his famous “God is dead” speech.
+This wasn’t so much a metaphysical statement for Nietzsche.
+As, it was a claim that if man’s creative power is to be used to make a new society.
+And, then Christian religious and spiritual practices and beliefs need to be thrown out.

 The Hope of the Incarnation